apostrophecms/apostrophe-documentation/index.md

 layout: "home"
 ---

-#### Apostrophe is an open source CMS designed for maximum flexibility with a minimal learning curve.
+#### Apostrophe is content management system that helps you Stay On Mission.